TL;DR: Why Nonprofit Data Management is Essential

 Whether you need a donor database and some basic fundraising tools or want a platform that supports lots of diverse fundraising and communications activities, Neon CRM has what you need.
 If you need to create a segmented email list, find and remove duplicate records, update addresses, or otherwise clean, organize, and use your data, our connected tools make the process easy.

 Want to learn more?
-Join one of our group demos!
+Take a self-guided tour!
 They’re a great way to get a feel for how Neon CRM can support your organization without the pressure of a sales call.
-Find an upcoming group demo that works for you!